Skip to main content

 Guide generated from official sources when available.
 Always confirm requirements on the authority’s official site.

-Form I-129S is used for nonimmigrant petitions based on a blanket L petition, allowing certain employees to work in the United States under the L-1 visa category, as described in the [Petition for a Nonimmigrant Worker](/en/united-states/forms/i-129) guide, as described in the Online Nonimmigrant Visa Application guide.
+Form I-129S is utilized for nonimmigrant petitions based on a blanket L petition, facilitating the employment of certain individuals in the United States under the L-1 visa category, as detailed in the [Online Nonimmigrant Visa Application](/en/united-states/forms/ds-160) guide.

 Quick answers